A sewage smell in the house is never a good sign and is almost always related to a plumbing problem.

-A rotten egg smell is not something that should be taken lightly.
+A rotten egg smell is not to be taken lightly.
 Sewer gases can cause severe health ailments, including headaches, memory loss, poisoning, and asphyxiation.
 If the problem is severe enough, it could cause a house fire or even an explosion.
-If you believe you may have a sewer gas leak, contact a professional as soon as possible.
+If you believe you may have a sewer gas leak, contact a professional immediately.

 If air fresheners and bathroom fans are not covering up the smell, it’s time to do some investigating.
 The most logical culprit would be your toilet, but there are a few more common suspects that may be omitting the ominous smell.

-Water traps located under floor drains, laundry tubs or wash basins can cause a funky odor if dried up.
-If your drains haven’t been used in awhile, check to make sure the water in them hasn’t evaporated.
-P-traps also hold water to prevent methane gas from entering your home so if you smell any type of rotten smell, something is wrong.
+P-traps also hold water to prevent methane gas from entering your home.
+If you smell any type of rotten smell, something is wrong.

-A wax ring is placed where your toilet attaches to the ground to help seal the area and prevent gases from leaking.
-Over time, it’s normal for the ring to wear down which may be the reason you’re experiencing a sewage smell in your home.
+A wax ring is placed where your toilet attaches to the ground.
+It helps seal the toilet’s connection to the drain and prevents water and gases from leaking out.
+Over time, it’s normal for the ring to wear down, which may be the reason you’re experiencing a sewage smell in the house.

 Another issue could be that the seal on your toilet is slipping due to anchor bolts not being attached properly.
 Either way, if a sewer smell is coming up from your toilet, have a plumber go over each area of the fixture.

 If you smell rotten eggs in your home, you don’t need to evacuate the building.
-However, you should call a plumber as soon as possible.
+But while it’s not probably as urgent as the above, you should call a plumber sooner than later.